Nick Knowles fans rally round as he reveals debilitating hidden health condition

 And he was quick to admit the height was triggering his vertigo.

-Nick took on lots of exciting activities during Into the Grand Canyon, tackling a zipline and going 21 storeys below the surface into the Grand Canyon caves.
+Nick took on lots of exciting activities during The Grand Canyon, tackling a zipline and going 21 storeys below the surface into the Grand Canyon caves.

 But it was his trip to the nearby Hoover Dam, the 221-metre structure looking over the largest man-made reservoir in America, that led Nick to make a confession about his struggle with vertigo.